-In this course you will work to develop the competencies, skills and knowledge described by each unit of competency listed above.
-To be assessed as competent you must demonstrate to a qualified assessor the competency requirements for performance and knowledge of the unit of competency.
+In this course you will work to develop the skills and knowledge described in each unit of competency.
+To be assessed as competent you must demonstrate your ability to complete the tasks required in the assessments.

 You may lodge a complaint or an appeal about a decision (including assessment decisions) by following the Appeals and Complaints Guidelines